 Expedited Application Process

-The Ohio Governor’s Expedited Pardon Project has established the following process for supporting eligible applicants:
+The Ohio Governor’s Expedited Pardon Project has established the following process:

 - Step 1: Applicants must complete and submit the required documents.
 See the Can I apply? page for eligibility.
 See the How to apply page for full instructions.

-- Step 2: The University of Akron School of Law’s Reentry Clinic and The Ohio State University Moritz College of Law’s Drug Enforcement and Policy Center will review initial applications as they receive them to identify candidates who appear most likely to receive a pardon from the Governor through the expedited process.
+- Step 2: The project team (consisting of faculty, staff and students at the Reentry Clinic at The University of Akron School of Law and the Drug Enforcement and Policy Center at The Ohio State University Moritz College of Law) will review initial applications as they receive them to identify candidates who appear most likely to receive a pardon from the Governor through the expedited process.

-- Step 3: The Project team will notify applicants who meet the criteria and have been accepted into the Project as clients and facilitate the Ohio Department of Rehabilitation and Correction’s (ODRC) completion of a full search of applicants’ criminal records.
+- Step 3: The project team will notify applicants who meet the criteria and have been accepted into the project as clients.
+They will then facilitate the Ohio Department of Rehabilitation and Correction’s (ODRC) completion of a full search of applicants’ criminal records.

-- Step 5: The Project will submit completed applications to the Ohio Parole Board.
-The Parole Board will schedule expedited hearings for the applications (following a mandatory 60-day notice period).
-After each hearing, the Board will submit its recommendations to the Governor.
+- Step 5: The project team will submit completed applications to the Ohio Parole Board.
+If the Parole Board determines the application meets the criteria for the project, it will schedule an expedited hearing (following a mandatory 60-day notice period).
+After each hearing, the Parole Board will submit its recommendations to the Governor.

-- Step 6: After the Parole Board submits its recommendations to the Governor, the Governor will make final decisions on each pardon application.
-The final decision granting or denying a pardon is solely that of the Governor.
+- Step 6: After the Parole Board submits its recommendations to the Governor, the Governor will issue the final decision on each pardon application.
+Only the Governor can decide to grant or deny a pardon.